LukeShortCloud/rootpages/README.md

 $ sudo zypper install python3-Sphinx python3-sphinx_rtd_theme
 ```

-Some operating systems will install the `sphinx-build` binary with a different suffix to inidicate that it is using Python 3.
+Some operating systems will install the `sphinx-build` binary with a different suffix to indicate that it is using Python 3.
 For ease of use, consider symlinking that to be `sphinx-build`.

 ```
 $ sudo ln -s /usr/bin/sphinx-build-3* /usr/local/bin/sphinx-build